Cedar Hills Baptist Church

 • Two pencils, folder, spiral notebook or notebook paper, and their co-op name tag

-• For elementary grades - crayons, colored pencils, pencil bag/box, scissors, glue stick, and a pencil box/bag in which to keep it all
+• For elementary grades - no-spill water bottle with water, crayons, colored pencils, scissors, glue stick, and a pencil box/bag in which to keep it all

 Art

-• A spiral sketch pad and paint smock or large, old t-shirt.
+• A paint smock or large, old t-shirt.
 We often paint during art.
-If your child does not have a smock or core-up t-shirt, they will not paint.
+If your child does not have a smock or cover-up t-shirt, they will not paint.

 Government/Civics